ChrisRamer/asynchrony-and-apis-ind-project/README.md

 ## Setup/Installation Requirements

+You must have Node package manager (npm) installed to run this app.

 Clone this repo to your desktop.

+Open the folder named *"asyncrhony-and-apis-ind-project"*.

+Open the folder in Visual Studio Code or an alternate IDE.

+Go to https://app.exchangerate-api.com/ and make an account.
+In your dashboard, copy the API Key, which is a string of random characters.

+Create a new file in the project named `.env` and in this folder, type "`API_KEY = `" followed by your API key.

+Open the terminal (view -> terminal) and with node, enter `npm install`  in the terminal to install the required packages for the app to run.

-Open the folder named *"asyncrhony-and-apis-ind-project"* and double click `index.html` to open it in your browser.
+Then enter `npm start` to start the app.
+This will open the app in your browser.

 ## Specs